-In 2016-17, his performances included the Duke of Mantua in Verdi’s Rigoletto and Prince Sinodal in Rubinstein’s The Demon with the Academy of Vocal Arts in Philadelphia, the Britten War Requiem with Great Music in a Great Space in The Cathedral Church of Saint John The Divine, and Mahler’s 8th Symphony with the Berkshire Choral International under the baton of Kent Tritle.
+In 2016-17, his performances included the Duke of Mantua in Verdi’s Rigoletto and Prince Sinodal in Rubinstein’s The Demon with the Academy of Vocal Arts, Britten’s War Requiem with Great Music in a Great Space in The Cathedral Church of Saint John The Divine, and Mahler’s Symphony No. 8 with Berkshire Choral International under the baton of Kent Tritle.

-A frequent concert artist, John has performed Britten’s War Requiem at Carnegie Hall with the Oratorio Society of New York, Jocelyn Hagen’s Amass at Alice Tully Hall under the baton of Kent Tritle for his Lincoln Center debut with Musica Sacra, Vaughan Williams’ Serenade to Music with the Wexford Festival Orchestra, Mendelssohn’s Elijah with the Fairfield Chorale, and the Brahms Liebeslieder Waltzes and other quartets with Performance Santa Fe with Maestros Harry Bicket and Joe Illick.
+A frequent concert artist, John has performed Britten’s War Requiem at Carnegie Hall with the Oratorio Society of New York, Jocelyn Hagen’s Amass at Alice Tully Hall with Kent Tritle for his Lincoln Center debut with Musica Sacra, Vaughan Williams’s Serenade to Music with the Wexford Festival Orchestra, Mendelssohn’s Elijah with the Fairfield Chorale, and Brahms’s Liebeslieder Waltzes and other quartets with Performance Santa Fe.
 John has had the pleasure of performing in concert with composers Ricky Ian Gordon and Ben Moore at the Chautauqua Institute Music Festival, Opera America's Salon Series: Exploring American Voices and the Van Cliburn Foundation's Modern at the Modern Concert Series in Fort Worth, TX.
 He was a soloist with the Mark Morris Dance Group in their performances of The Muir as well as soloist in September Songs: The Legacy of Kurt Weill with the American Musical Theatre Ensemble.

 Photographer: Fay Fox